-15.4 Agreement to Enter into HAP Contract
+15.5 Agreement to Enter into HAP Contract

 For rehabilitated or newly constructed units, SHA will enter into an Agreement to Enter into a HAP Contact with the property owner.
-In the Agreement the owner agrees to develop the PBV contract units to comply with NSpire, and the SHA agrees that upon timely completion of development the SHA will enter into a HAP Contract with the owner for the contract units.
+In the Agreement the owner agrees to develop the PBV contract units to comply with housing inspection standards (HQS/NSPIRE), and the SHA agrees that upon timely completion of development the SHA will enter a HAP Contract with the owner for the contract units.